Health Alerts for Your Pet

 - Stage 1 - Egg which hatch in about two days.

-- Stage 2 - Larvae hatches from egg and lives about 5-15 days feeding environment around it while spinning a cocoon and entering the next stage.
+- Stage 2 - Larvae hatches from an egg and live for about 5 to 15 days feeding the environment around it while spinning a cocoon and entering the next stage.

-- Stage 4 - Adult Flea begins to feed immediately on their host and will lay hundreds of eggs within 2-4 days The adult can live up to 4-6 weeks in the environment.
+- Stage 4 - Adult Flea begins to feed immediately on their host and will lay hundreds of eggs within 2 to 4 days The adult can live up to 4 to 6 weeks in the environment.

-Ticks and fleas can be treated by oral medication, topical monthly treatments or with shampoo.
-It is very important to monitor your pet if they have ticks and fleas on them as the blood loss to these parasites decreases your pets immunity to fight off illnesses and to stay healthy.
+Ticks and fleas can be treated by oral medication, topical monthly treatments, or shampoo.
+It is very important to monitor your pet if they have ticks and fleas on them as the blood loss to these parasites decreases your pet's immunity to fight off illnesses and to stay healthy.

 - Stage 1 - A mosquito bites an infected dog, taking in the microfilariae as it feeds.

 - Stage 3 - The mosquito transmits the infective stage larvae to a healthy dog.
-The larva migrate through the tissues, eventually reaching the heart.
+The larva migrates through the tissues, eventually reaching the heart.

 - Stage 4 - Heartworms can grow up to 12 inches in length.
 Left untreated, heartworm disease can be fatal.

 Heartworms are inexpensive to prevent but very costly to treat.
-Prevention consists of having your pet tested for heartworms and if the test is negative your veterinarian will put your pet on one of the many monthly preventatives which are dosed per your pets weight.
+Prevention consists of having your pet tested for heartworms and if the test is negative your veterinarian will put your pet on one of the many monthly preventatives which are dosed per your pet's weight.
 Heartworm prevention may only be purchased through a veterinarian as the pet must be tested once a year.
-A monthly dose of preventative usually costs $14-$22.
+A monthly dose of preventative usually costs $14 to $22.